dhigley6/nonlinear-xmcd/README.md

 The analysis is run with the notebooks in the /code/notebooks directory.
 To perform the analysis and save the results as a source data file, run the demag.ipynb notebook followed by the description_of_analysis.ipynb notebook.
 The resultant source data file is saved as source_data.xlsx in the /data directory.
 The notebooks can be run by entering jupyter notebook at a terminal, then navigating to the notebook, then clicking Kernel -> Restart & Run All from the menu at the top of the notebook viewer.

 The analysis runs in about 5 minutes.

+The expected source data file and notebook outputs are saved in the /expected-output directory.